FOBshippingpoint/mencrouche/README.md

 mc.stickyManager.create({ type: "clock" });
 ```

-In the new version, you can see "update time" prints every 100ms.
-After close sticky, you won't see "update time" again.
+In this version, "update time" is printed every 100ms.
+After closing the sticky, the message will no longer appear.

-How about add some color for our clock?
+#### Adding Color to the Clock

+Next, we'll add a feature to change the clock's color.

 ```javascript
 function enableClock(sticky) {